51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 ## Modularity

-Using language provided modularity features to provide separation of concerns and to provide for applications being able selectively to use features  without having to import unused features.
+Using language-provided modularity features to provide separation of concerns and to provide for applications being able selectively to use features  without having to import unused features.